-Southern African Humanities is published annually and is a vehicle for research of an archaeological, anthropological and historical nature that is relevant to southern Africa.
+Southern African Humanities carries archaeological, anthropological, historical and material-cultural research relevant to southern Africa.
 All contributions are published in English (British Standard).
-It is understood that manuscripts submitted to Southern African Humanities have not been offered to any other journal for prior or simultaneous publication.
+It is understood that manuscripts submitted to Southern African Humanities have not been published elsewhere or submitted to another journal for review.
 While there is no limit on the length of manuscripts, length should be appropriate for the topic.
 Finalized articles are published electronically at intervals during the course of a year.
 Physical copies are printed once a year, typically at the end of the annual publishing cycle.

 Preparation of manuscript

 • The manuscript should be in 12 pt font and 1.5 spaced.
 Number manuscript pages consecutively beginning with the title page.
 Give full details of the title of the manuscript, name(s) of author(s), postal address and email address, each on a separate line.

 • An abstract of not more than 200 words should summarise the essence of the paper.
 Avoid references in the abstract.
 Select a set of up to 12 key words or phrases (index terms).